Get the most money for your phone when you sell it

 News•iPhone XR shipments diluted by Apple iPhone XS, 8 and 7, analyst predicts

-Discuss: How to get the most money for your phone when you sell it or trade it in
+Discuss: Get the most money when you sell or trade in your phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.